-Published on 18 June 2025 in Client Alerts
+Published on 20 June 2025 in Client Alerts

-Between April and June 2025, the Parliaments of Estonia, Latvia and Lithuania each voted to approve their country’s exit from the 1997 Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction (the “Ottawa Convention”).
+Between April and June 2025, the Parliaments of Estonia, Finland, Latvia and Lithuania each voted to approve their country’s exits from the 1997 Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction (the “Ottawa Convention”).
 The votes followed announcements in March and April 2025 by the Governments of Estonia, Finland, Latvia, Lithuania and Poland of plans to withdraw from the treaty.

 The Ottawa Convention

-The Ottawa Convention was signed in Oslo on 18 September 1997 and entered into force on 1 March 1999.
+The Ottawa Convention was signed on 18 September 1997 and entered into force on 1 March 1999.
 The treaty is widely ratified by some 165 States Parties, including 42 States Parties in Europe.
 Notable non-members of the treaty include China, India, Pakistan, the Russian Federation and the United States.

 The Convention defines “anti-personnel mines” as those “designed to be exploded by the presence, proximity or contact of a person and that will incapacitate, injure or kill one or more persons” (Article 2).
 Anti-vehicle mines (designed to be detonated by the weight of a vehicle) fall outside the scope of the Convention.